 This sort of collaboration can trigger an increasing pace of innovation at substantially low costs in business models, products or services (both upstream and downstream) and processes.
 By taking a portfolio approach and implementing a right governance structure, many companies in consumer products industry have started to embrace the virtue of collaboration.
 Especially in these challenging times of a downward spiral of consumer spending, decreasing margins and declining market share, a holistic innovation framework holds the key to the future.

 In this context however, it is important to lay down a greater emphasis on downstream innovations in emerging markets as these countries still are riding the market maturity curve upwards.
 Adapting products features, pricing strategies as well as architecture, delivery conditions, credit terms, branding, packaging and sales campaigns can hold the key.
 In order to achieve this, collaboration is key.
 It not only helps a new company ride the learning curve in a market faster but also ensures lower costs.

 Innovation is becoming a corporate priority that affects every aspect of an organisation’s operation.
 But being innovative is not a strategy itself.
 It is a result of a successful strategy.
 Innovation exists in a context where complexity is high and the unpredictable occurs far more frequently than predictable.
-In response to the rapidly changing business environment, new technologies and emerging markets like India with its almost 1.1 billion inhabitants, the ability to innovate has become the most important capability for sustaining growth over a longer period of time, as I mentioned in my last Blog already.
+In response to the rapidly changing business environment, new technologies and emerging markets like India with its almost 1.1 billion inhabitants, the ability to innovate has become the most important capability for sustaining growth over a longer period of time, as I mentioned in my last article.